right back where we started

 The 2023 rally was interrupted by two periods that created enough worry to briefly invert the VIX futures curve, first around the failure of several US regional banks in the spring and then again during a sharp yield spike and Middle East war fears over the summer and early fall.
 In each case, these episodes saw VIX stop short of crisis levels in the spike-and-retreat pattern that usually creates hedging expense for TCM’s tactical risk management approach (chart).

-Despite the cost imposed by this two-year long “near-crisis” environment, TCM’s large-cap Risk Managed Indexing strategies (Tactical Beta +15.7% YTD, Tactical Q +40.8% YTD and EAFE Smart Index +8.4% YTD) are now back to early 2022 levels and as always, one crisis away from another burst of game-changing results.
+Despite the cost imposed by this two-year long “near-crisis” environment, TCM’s large-cap Risk Managed Indexing strategies (Tactical Beta +15.7% YTD, Tactical Q +40.8% YTD and EAFE Smart Index +8.4% YTD) are now back to early 2022 levels.
 Of course, “tactical” does not only mean “hedged”- as long as current bullish conditions persist, these strategies can maintain index exposure as high as 120% (i.e., can capture as much as 1.2x the return of the underlying index).

 Highlighting its role as a portfolio diversifier, Alpha Seeker (-1.4% YTD) has improved traditional stock/bond portfolios since 2022, keeping pace with the hedge fund universe (QAI: Hedge Multi-Strategy Tracker) along the way while maintaining its flexibility to quickly morph into a more aggressive long or short beta posture as condtions dictate.